 Chemist & Olympic Rower

-Olivia van Rooijen (1988) completed her MA in Chemistry at the University of Amsterdam.
-Her final research project resulted in a publication in Nature Communications.
+Olivia van Rooijen completed her MA in Chemistry at the University of Amsterdam.
+Her final research project resulted in a publication in Science.
 After finishing her studies she joined Project Plastics, a project coordinated by the SBMK and NICAS which focused on the identification of plastics in modern and contemporary artworks and design objects.
-She successfully combined her studies and the project with rowing at the highest international level.
+She successfully combined her studies and the project with rowing at the highest international level and competed the Tokyo Olympic Games.

 Carien van Aubel